tyrbo/dao/README.md

 **Fish:** `dao vm env | source -`

-These commands should be ran in any terminal window you expect to interact with Docker, and must also be ran before starting daod.
+These commands should be run in any terminal window where you expect to interact with Docker, and must also be run before starting daod.

 # Start daod

-Once the machine is running, and you've set your environment variables, it's time to start daod. daod is responsible for scanning running containers, and setting up the magical hosts mentioned above. daod will automatically exit if the virtual machine stops running, so you'll need to start it again if that occurs.
+Once the machine is running, and you've set your environment variables, it's time to start **daod**.
+**daod** is responsible for scanning running containers, and setting up the magical hosts mentioned above.
+**daod** will automatically exit if the virtual machine stops running, so you'll need to start it again if that occurs.

 Again, this is accomplished with a single command.
 Don't worry if you don't see any output, that's completely normal.